3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_03/w09d05/instructor_notes/angular-ui-router.md

 ## Intro (5 mins)

-Routing, as you've seen in multiple frameworks and languages, is adding in the ability to render different pages in a application – but in a single-page app, how can we have multiple pages?
-In Angular, it comes down to storing all our views on our main page and turning them on and off as we need.
+Routing, as you've seen in our last unit, is adding in the ability to render different pages in an application based on the url – but in a single-page app, how can we have multiple pages?
+In Angular, it comes down to storing all of our views on our main page and turning them on and off as we need.

 But what's the benefit?
 Why even make it single page?
 Why add that complexity?
 The main use case for front-end frameworks is added speed – by loading everything upfront, and just switching sections on and off, our page will seem wonderfully speedy because we'll be skipping quite a few steps that a more traditional framework has to run through.

-Now, Angular comes with a basic routing mechanism, ``ngRoute``, which you can read about here: https://docs.angularjs.org/api/ngRoute/service/$route
+Now, Angular comes with a basic routing mechanism, `ngRoute`, which you can read about [here](https://docs.angularjs.org/api/ngRoute/service/$route)

 But today we're looking at an even more beefed up router: a third-party plugin called `ui-router`: https://github.com/angular-ui/ui-router

-**Our ultimate goal is to build out two pages – a main Todo list and an Archive page for all the Todos we've completed.**

 Let's walk through it.